Skip to content

 Harmonised Labelling Across The EU

-Clearly indicate the material type (e.g. plastic, paper, glass)
+• Clearly indicate material type (plastic, paper, glass)

 Bans And Restrictions